neil1145/k8s_ubuntu/README.md

 # k8s_ubuntu
-k8s cluster with 2 worker noes on ubuntu using Vagrant
+k8s cluster with 2 worker nodes on ubuntu using Vagrant